MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

     ```

 1. Review the code in the file, noting that it:
-    - Uses the Azure AI Foundry SDK to connect to your project (using the project connection string)
-    - Creates an authenticated Azure OpenAI client from your project connection.
+    - Creates an Azure OpenAI client using the endpoint, key, and chat model.
-    - Retrieves the default Azure AI Search connection from your project so it can determine the endpoint and key for your Azure AI Search service.
-    - Creates a suitable system message.
+    - Creates a suitable system message for a travel-related chat solution.
     - Submits a prompt (including the system and a user message based on the user input) to the Azure OpenAI client, adding:
         - Connection details for the Azure AI Search index to be queried.
         - Details of the embedding model to be used to vectorize the query\*.